kakilian/red-nose-rebels/README.md

 ## User Stories

-- As a user, I want the game to have a consistent visual identity so it feels polished and cohesive.
+- As a user, we want the game to have a consistent visual identity so it feels polished and cohesive.
-- As a user, I want to control sound and animations (on/off) so I can play comfortably depending on my device and preference.
+- As a user, we want to control sound and animations (on/off) so we can play comfortably depending on our device and preference.
-- As a user, I want to open a close-up view of the dice result so I can clearly see what I rolled.
+- As a user, we want to open a close-up view of the dice result so we can clearly see what we rolled.
-- As a user, I want to click a Roll button and see a dice animation so the game feels interactive, and then see the rolled result displayed clearly.
+- As a user, we want to click a Roll button and see a dice animation so the game feels interactive, and then see the rolled result displayed clearly.
-- As a user, I want the game to look dark and festive but remain easy to read so I can enjoy playing it.
+- As a user, we want the game to look dark and festive but remain easy to read so we can enjoy playing it.
-- As a user, I want to clearly see when the game is finished so I know who won.
+- As a user, we want to clearly see when the game is finished so we know who won.
-- As a user, I want random events to affect movement so each game feels different.
+- As a user, we want random events to affect movement so each game feels different.
-- As a user, I want to play against Rudolph so there is a clear rival in the game.
+- As a user, we want to play against Rudolph so there is a clear rival in the game.
-- As a user, I want my reindeer to move step by step across the board so I can track my progress.
+- As a user, we want our reindeer to move step by step across the board so we can track our progress.

 ---